baQFA/Arduino-Robot/README.md

 - Canon EOS 450D DSLR camera with a
 - Canon EF-S 24mm f/2.8 STM lens.

-A full list of the electronic and mechanical parts will be provided soon.

 All printable parts are printed in PETG to withstand common disinfection solutions (e.g., ethanol).